The Koltz Lab at UT Austin

 PhD student

 Julia earned her MS in Entomology at the University of Georgia, where she studied how insect herbivores and predators respond to soil nutrient availability depending on their diet breadth.
 She is fascinated by how biogeochemical cycles ubiquitously shape ecosystems by governing community composition and trophic interactions.
-Julia is thrilled to be part of a lab group curious about how ecosystem functions not only depend on nutrient availability, but also how they shape nutrient cycling in return.
-She feels so lucky to study how the conservation of migratory shorebirds may depend on how human activities mediate the nutritional quality and community composition of shorebirds' invertebrate prey.
+For her graduate work, she is studying how human activities mediate the nutritional quality and community composition of shorebird invertebrate prey, with the goal of helping to inform shorebird conservation in the Arctic and the Texas Gulf Coast.

 Picture